carloseam94/zksujiko/README.md

 ## zkutils

-Contains 3 .js files (sujiko_prover.js, sujiko62_prover.js and zkproof.js) these are the core of zk-proofs generation and validation process.
+Contains 3 .js files (sujiko_prover.js, sujiko62_prover.js and zkproof.js) they are the core of the zk-proof generation and validation process.

 ## Remaining folders and files